YongkangLi/log/README.md

  1. CPT Lab finally ended!
  2. Last lecture of a course professed by one of my faverite professors.
 A little bit upset.
 Begin reviewing next Monday!!!
  3. Wasted time on mapreduce once again, such a sad story.

+## Day 8 - 2020.
+10. 29
+1. Algorithm: further insight into Network Flow, its application and some collaries.
+2. Virtualization on RISC-V: presentations given by several Graduate.
+Learned more about gem5, xvisor and SBI.
+3. Started CPU Lab, finished one third.